salvillalon45/OdinBookClient-theOdinProject/README.md

         -   What I am doing is retrieving the userData that I include from the dynamically build page, but since it is from PageProps I am guessing that I had to create a type that included all the fields from PageProps.PageContext and include the type of UserData
         -   This might be the similar case for the other error I have
         -   Updated.
 I tried this but it did not work for me.
 Need to see how this is used.
 Need tutorials in Gatsby and TypeScript

--   **New Things To Try**
-    -   Typescript
-    -   SWR Hooks
-    -   Gatsby Nested Pages

 ## Technologies: